matijakolaric-com/django-music-publisher/docs/qa.rst

 +++++++++++++++++++++++++

 Code maintainability is to be improved, currently 2 files have dead low index, due to their size.
-The goal is to have ``A`` across all files by the 23.4 release.
+The goal is to have ``A`` across all files for the next major release (in 2024).

 Creativity of the one obvious way to do it
 =====================================================================